-Masters - For ages 18 and over prior to Dec.
-31. The Masters membership gives alpine athletes 18 and older access to alpine masters events, including Masters Regional and National Championships.
-This membership is perfect for adult athletes who are interested in competing with other adults.
-Required for alpine masters FIS registration.
+Alpine Master (18 & over) \$135 - The U.S. Ski & Snowboard Masters membership gives alpine athletes over the age of 18 access to alpine master's events, including Master's Championships and its qualifying events.
+This membership is perfect for adult athletes who are interested in competing with other adults domestically.
+International competition requires FIS Masters License.